Roofing contractors in

 Inspection Schedule

-Initial permit inspection before work begins, mid-project framing inspection if structural work involved, and final inspection upon completion.
-Schedule 48 hours in advance through Scarborough Code Enforcement.
+Initial permit inspection before work begins, rough inspection for structural work, final inspection upon completion.
+Inspections typically scheduled 24-48 hours in advance.

 Insurance Minimums